On the Gromov-Hausdorff limits of Tori with Ricci conditions: Introduction

 This paper is organized as follows.
 In Section \ref{sectionconesmoothing}, we show that the metric cone $C(\mathbb{S}^3 /Q_8 ) $ is smoothable in $\mathbb{R}^4$.
 The proofs of Theorem \ref{thmexamplesequencetorus} and Proposition \ref{propRnmetric} are presented in Section \ref{sectionsequencetorus}.
 The proofs of Proposition \ref{propT42-sidericcibound} and \ref{propT4kahler} are contained in Section \ref{4dimcase}.
 In Appendix \ref{ghpolarized2dim}, we give a refinement of Liu-Sz\'ekelyhidi's results in \cite{lggs1, lggs2} on K\"ahler surfaces.

 \textbf{Acknowledgement.} The author wants to express his deep gratitude to Professor Gang Tian for constant encouragement.
-He would also be grateful to Jiyuan Han, Wenshuai Jiang, Zuohai Jiang, Aaron Naber and Fan Ye for valuable conversations.
+He would also be grateful to Jiyuan Han, Wenshuai Jiang, Zuohai Jiang, Aaron Naber, Daniele Semola and Fan Ye for valuable conversations.
+In addition, the author would like to thank Sergio Zamora for informing him that Petrunin had also posed Question \ref{question}.
+The author is supported by National Key R\&D Program of China 2023YFA1009900.